SergioTA01229274/ap-labs/labs/logger/README.md

 Buld and use instructions
 -------------------------
 - The logger.c and testLogger.c files are already compiled into logger.o and testLogger.o files.
-- Both logger.o and testLogger.o were compiled into the executable file main
+- Both logger.o and testLogger.o were compiled into the executable file main with: `gcc -c logger.c -o logger.o`, `gcc -c testLogger.c -o testLogger.o`, `gcc logger.o testLogger.o -o main`
-- To test the methods just type ./main and a test output will be written into stdout
+- To test the methods just type `./main` and a test output will be written into stdout

 General instructions